 The 9th most popular equestrian trail in Pennsylvania.

-South of Forksville, the Bridle Trail consists of two 25-mile loops, each beginning and ending at the trailhead along Double Run Road (SR 3009).
+South of Forksville in the Wyoming State Forest, the Bridle Trail consists of two 25-mile loops, each beginning and ending at the trailhead along Double Run Road (SR 3009).
 The standard trail marker is the international horseback trail symbol, a brown triangle with a white picture of a horse and rider.
 These markers are supplemented with 4 inch circular orange blazes.

 The Bridle Trail begins at the trailhead along Double Run Road.
 From Eagles Mere in Sullivan County, follow Rt.
 42 West for 1.5 miles, then turn right onto SR 3009 (Double Run Road).
 The parking area will be a little over two miles on the right.
 The trail head is located at the center of two 25-mile loops, the East Loop and the West Loop.

 Because of their locations in the District, the loops are commonly referred to as the East Loop and the West Loop.
 The trailhead contains a small shelter, latrines, tie rails and parking areas.